Lejia Road station: Platforms

 The station has two side platforms located underground on the east side of Airport Road.
 Toilets and a nursing room are located at the southern end of Platform 1.
 Only Platform 1 is currently open to passengers.

 In addition, there is a set of crossing lines at the north end of the station, and since the station is the temporary terminus of the second phase of Line 14, Line 14 will turnback before the station through this group of crossing lines.
 In addition, during the construction of this station, a tunnel of about 800 meters was dug to the south with track laid, and the end of the track is situated roughly near the Guangzhou Civil Aviation College.
 The two sections of track of the tunnel will be temporarily used as storage lines and can be used as temporary parking of faulty trains or backup trains when necessary.

 Entrances/exits

-The station has 3 points of entry/exit, with Exit B being accessible via elevator.
+The station has 3 points of entry/exit.
+Exit B is equipped with an elevator.